kgweber-sag/preceptor-feedback-bot/README.md

 1. **Clerkship Director Summary** - Organized by strengths, areas for improvement, and developmental suggestions
 2. **Student-Facing Narrative** - Constructive, supportive feedback framed as opportunities for growth

-All feedback is organized according to [CWRU School of Medicine's six core competencies](https://case.edu/medicine/education/md-program/curriculum):
+All feedback is organized according to [CWRU School of Medicine's core competencies](https://case.edu/medicine/curriculum/curriculum-overview/competencies-and-education-program-objectives):
+- Professionalism
+- Teamwork and Interprofessional Collaboration
+- Reflective Practice
+- Interpersonal and Communication Skills
+- Knowledge for Practice
 - Patient Care
-- Medical Knowledge
-- Practice-Based Learning and Improvement
+- (omitted from the prompt) Research and Scholarship
-- Interpersonal and Communication Skills
+- (also omitted) Personal and Professional Development
-- Professionalism
-- Systems-Based Practice
+- Systems-based Practice

 ## Architecture